NewMasterDai/TBOI-Repetence-Gamenative-config/README.md

 # TBOI Repentance Active Config

-A configuration profile enabling Repentance DLC functionality for The Binding of Isaac.
+A configuration profile enabling DLC functionality for The Binding of Isaac.

 ## ⚠️ Important Notices
 - **Unofficial Project**: This repository is not affiliated with Nicalis, Edmund McMillen, or any official developers/publishers.